ilabcode/ActiveInference.jl/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Julia Package for Active Inference.
-ActiveInference.jl is a new Julia package designed to implement active inference within discrete state-spaces using Partially Observable Markov Decision Processes (POMDP's).
-With ActiveInference.jl you can define a generative model for active inference and run agent-based simulations.
-Additionally, we provide a functionality for fitting experimental data for parameter recovery.
+ActiveInference.jl is a new Julia package for the computational modeling of active inference.
+We provide the necessary infrastructure for defining active inference models, currently implemented as partially observable Markov decision processes.
+After defining the generative model, you can simulate actions using agent-based simulations.
+We also provide the functionality to fit experimental data to active inference models for parameter recovery.

 ![Maze Animation](.github/animation_maze.gif)
 * Example visualization of an agent navigating a maze, inspired by the one described in [Bruineberg et al., 2018](https://www.sciencedirect.com/science/article/pii/S0022519318303151?via%3Dihub).